 Our policy is to continue to offer the most convenient and attractively-priced services to both the Jordanian and French people, and to anyone who is interested in traveling to, from, and through Jordan, and improve upon them.

-This is part one of a nine-piece story.
+This is part two of a nine-piece story.
 For part one, click this link.